vklochan/python-logstash/README.rst

   pip install python-logstash

 Usage
 =====

-``LogstashHandler`` is a custom logging handler which sends Logstash messages using UDP.
+``UDPLogstashHandler`` is a custom logging handler which sends JSON formatted Logstash messages using UDP. ``TCPLogstashHandler`` provides the same functionality via TCP.

 For example::